Samsung Galaxy SmartTag release date, price, design and features

 If you pre-order one of the new Galaxy S21 phones in many regions you'll get at least one SmartTag thrown in, and maybe more – Samsung hasn't been clear on that so far.

-The Samsung SmartTag price is $19 / £29 per tag – pricing for other regions is tbc – which looks pretty steep, particularly in the UK. though perhaps bundles for multiple will pop up.
-At time of writing you can pre-order black or gray Tags, but it sounds like more versions are coming.
+The Samsung SmartTag price is $29 / £29 per tag – pricing for other regions is tbc.
+That's pretty steep – it's more than Tile's trackers, and a lot more than some generic trackers you can find online – although we'd expect that bundles will be introduced later which will bring the cost per tag down.
+At time of writing you can pre-order black or gray Tags, but it sounds like more color options are coming.

 Design

-The Samsung Galaxy SmartTag is a small rectangle, made of plastic, with a gap you can use to slot it onto keys, onto your pet's collar, or onto tags on luggage.
+The Samsung Galaxy SmartTag is a small rectangle, made of plastic, with a hole that you can use to slot it onto keys, your pet's collar, or other suitable attachments.

-The tags come in a range of colors and patterns, so you can pick one that matches the device you're strapping it too.
-Samsung also showed off some branded versions, like one with Bart Simpson's face on it.
+The tags come in a range of colors and patterns, so you can pick one that matches the device you're strapping it to.
+Samsung also showed off some branded versions, including one with Bart Simpson's face on it.

 Features

-The Samsung Galaxy SmartTags works in conjunction with the brand's SmartThings Find app, which lets you track the location of your Samsung smartphone and other devices.
-Now with the app, you can track your SmartTags too.
+The Samsung Galaxy SmartTags work in conjunction with the brand's SmartThings Find app, which currently lets you track the location of your Samsung smartphone and other devices.
+You'll now be able to use the app to track your SmartTags as well.

-That makes it sound like you should skip out on the standard tags for the Plus ones, but it probably depends on what you're attaching the tags too, and how specific you need your location.
+That makes it sound like you should skip out on the standard tags for the Plus ones, but it probably depends on what you're attaching the tags too, and how specific you need the location reading to be.

 - Check out the best Samsung phones